-Orphans & Child Welfare Programme Manager (Sana'a Based) OCWPM/IPD/10.08.10

-Job Purpose : The purpose of this post is to manage and develop Islamic Relief's Child Welfare Programme in Yemen in line with Islamic Relief Yemen (IRY) country strategy and the programme policies and procedures.

-Responsibilities: The post holder will be responsible for managing and developing IRY's OCW programme which is orphans sponsorship and other child welface projects.
-The main daties include managing and developing all aspects of programme identification, preparation, implementation, development, monitoring and evaluation, reporting, and training.
+Position: Orphans & Child Welfare Programme Manager (Sana'a Based) Reference: OCWPM/IPD/10.08.10 Job Purpose: The purpose of this post is to manage and develop Islamic Relief's Child Welfare Programme in Yemen in line with Islamic Relief Yemen (IRY) country strategy and the programme policies and procedures.
+Responsibilities: The post holder will be responsible for managing and developing IRY's OCW programme which is orphans sponsorship and other child welfare projects.
+The main duties include managing and developing all aspects of programme identification, preparation, implementation, development, monitoring and evaluation, reporting, and training.
 Requirements:

-- · Must be a graduate in development studies or social sciences. - A minimum of live years experience of working for an international NGO. - A proven record of designing & implementing development programmes. - Experience in programme planning, monitoring, evaluation and appraisal - Good understanding of development and relief issues as well as appreciation of cultural and social differences. - Understanding and commitment to principles of child rights and child protection. - · An understanding of child development/ welfare / education projects especially within the - Excellent programme management skills - · Excellent networking, communication and interpersonal skills. - A commitment to work on a team basis and the ability to lead project teams.
-Staff management and development skills. - Development and implementation of appropriate policies, procedures and administrative systems. - · Report writing skills. - · Good numerical and problems solving skills.
-Experience of preparing and managing badgets. - · Excellent written and spoken English and Arabie: \ - · Excellent skills and knowledge of Windows, Office and Internet applications. - · Flexible & Patient.
-Ability to work on your own initiative as well as a part of a team. - · Sympathetic with aims & objectives of Islamic Relief.
+- Must be a graduate in development studies or social sciences. - A minimum of five years experience of working for an international NGO. - A proven record of designing & implementing development programmes. - · Experience in programme planning, monitoring, evaluation and appraisal. - · Good understanding of development and relief issues as well as appreciation of cultural and social differences. - Understanding and commitment to principles of child rights and child protection. - · An understanding of child development/ welfare / education projects especially within the - Excellent programme management skills - · Excellent networking, communication and interpersonal skills. - .
+A commitment to work on a team basis and the ability to lead project teams.
+Staff management and development skills, - · Development and implementation of appropriate policies, procedures and administrative systems. - · Report writing skills. - · Good numerical and problems solving skills.
+Experience of preparing and managing budgets. - · Excellent written and spoken English and Arabic. \ - · Excellent skills and knowledge of Windows, Office and Internet applications. - Flexible & Patient.
+Ability to work on your own initiative as well as a part of a team. - · Sympathetic with aims & objectives of Islamic Relief. - · Must be able to travel extensively within Yemen.